drice57/RepData_PeerAssessment1/Project1.md

 ## [1] "Max number of steps per day is 21194, which occured on 2012-11-23"
 ```

-## What is the average daily activity pattern?
+### What is the average daily activity pattern?

-Now summarize the data by 5-minute intervals, and calculate the mean of each, using the aggregate function.
-Convert the intervals to clock time for plotting
+Now summarize the data by 5-minute intervals, and calculate the mean of each, using the *aggregate()* function.
+Convert the intervals to clock time for plotting.
-.

 ```r